 Rights of Copyright Owners in Malaysia

 The government of Malaysia has provided certain rights to copyright owners.
-These include legal, moral, and economic rights.
+Copyright owners can be in a form of an individual or any types of company.
+These rights include legal, moral, and economic rights.

 1. Legal rights